 The Republic of Maldives is a nation of coral islands situated in the Indian Ocean.
-The country spans roughly 90,000 square kilometers divided into twenty-six atolls with approximately 1190 islands.
+The country spans roughly 90,000 square kilometres divided into twenty-six atolls with approximately 1190 islands.
 It is the smallest Asian country by both land area and population (with just fewer than 400,000 people!).
-Maldives is famous for its sandy white beaches, crystal clear turquoise waters, beautiful coral reefs and colorful marine life, and is truly magical, both over and under water.
+Maldives is famous for its sandy white beaches, crystal clear turquoise waters, beautiful coral reefs and colourful marine life, and is truly magical, both over and under water.

-The Marine Turtle Rescue Center is situated on Dhuni Kolhu island in Baa Atoll, a 30 minute sea plane ride north of Male, the capital of the Maldives.
+The Marine Turtle Rescue Center is situated on Dhuni Kolhu island in Baa Atoll, a 30-minute sea plane ride north of Male, the capital of the Maldives.
 Baa Atoll consists of 75 islands, only 13 of which are inhabited.
 13 additional islands are operated as island resorts.
 Baa atoll is rich in biodiversity with plenty of sea turtles, manta rays, hard and soft coral, and a huge variety of reef fish species.